Fundamental Theories of Learning

 As learning is a cognitive process that happens inside our heads, we also need a stimulus to think with, which increasingly resides in networks across digital platforms.

-Teachers may use connectivism in a classroom to support students create connections with the objects that excite them, which will help them learn.
+Teachers may use connectivism in a classroom to support students in creating connections with the objects that excite them, which will help them learn.
 Teachers may use digital technologies to create good, positive connections with learning.

-Transformative learning theorywas proposed by the Educational Theorist Jack Mezirow, after researching adult female students who were returning to school.
-This theory of learning offers an unique approach to adults in education and learning.
+Transformative learning theory was proposed by educational theorist Jack Mezirow, after researching adult female students who were returning to school.
+This theory of learning offers a unique approach to adults in education and learning.
 This learning theory is based on the concept that students may modify their thinking based on new knowledge.

-The Educational Theorist Mezirow believed that learners have crucial opportunities linked to their previous experiences and that critical review and reflection may lead to their knowledge transformation.
+Mezirow believed that learners have significant opportunities linked to their previous experiences and that critical review and reflection may lead to their knowledge transformation.

-Social learning theory can be used as useful equipment for controlling learners who cause disruption in the classroom.
+Social learning theory can be used as useful equipment for managing learners who cause disruption in the classroom.
 This theory concentrates on the idea of children learning by observing others.
-For instance, a student may see a class fellow asking for something politely and get that, or maybe a student hears another class fellow talking about a new topic, which teaches him something new even if it's not something he has tried himself.
+For instance, a student may see a class fellow asking for something politely and receiving it, or maybe a student hears another class fellow talking about a new topic, which teaches them something new even if it's not something they have tried themselves.

 In this instance, we are effectively treating students as educational resources.